pip/Octology/README.md

 # Octology
-The ontology of 8. `$VERSION='0.0';$d8VS='I98MCure';`
+The ontology of 8. `$VERSION='0.0';$d8VS='I98MESHO';`

 This is basically a public preview of my early development files.
-I am not yet ready for serious collaboration, but welcome any sort of feedback.
+I am not yet ready for serious collaboration, but welcome any sorts of feedback.

 I mainly wanted to start this repository as my locus for future efforts and to start showing top screen shots that convey noteworthy capabilities.

 Many `bin/` commands print useful Help text when given a `-h` parameter (white stars on blue after class name in `sumb` results, mainly a8 && d8).

-If your paths and Perl environment are setup similarly, to gain a bearing on fundamental Octology utilities and organization, please try to run:
+If your paths and Perl environment are setup similarly, to gain a bearing on fundamental Octology utilities and organiz8ion, please try executing:

  * `sumb` - SUMmarize most ~/bin/ executaBle files rather colorfully
  * `tstn` - TeST Navig8ion of A-Star algorithm in Screeps 50x50 maps